Barge Complex Planned Projects

 Project Funding

-Port of Benton has applied for a Port Electrification Program Grant via the Washington’s Climate Commitment Act (CCA) to fund this project.
+Port of Benton received a Port Electrification Program Grant via the Washington’s Climate Commitment Act (CCA), through the Washington State Department of Transportation to fund this project.

 The CCA supports Washington’s climate action efforts by putting cap-and-invest dollars to work reducing climate pollution, creating jobs, and improving public health.
 Information about the CCA is available at www.climate.wa.gov.